studybreak/jade-browser/README.md

   - `root`      The root of the views (default: __dirname)
   - `namespace` Namespace for the browser (default: 'jade')
-  - `minify`    Minifies the output (default: false; If enabled and caching, '-min.js' file is automatically created)
+  - `minify`    Minifies the output (default: false; If enabled and using caching, '-min.js' file is automatically created)
   - `maxAge`    Time in seconds to cache the results (default: 86400)
   - `cacheRoot` The file system path where compiled templates are placed ()